Hello, parents and guardians!

 How does PopJam keep children safe?

 As youth site operators, we have a responsibility to use the most advanced image and text filtering, and behaviour- monitoring software, available.
 We license software and tools from Two Hat Security (SIFT).
-We employ a system of teaming our experienced, professional Moderators with the best moderation and social networking software commercially available.
+We team our experienced, professional human moderators with the best moderation and social networking software commercially available.

 PopJam is committed to online safety and child protection.
 We cooperate with third party companies such as CEOP (Child Exploitation and Online Protection Centre) and the NSPCC, who are a part of our escalations procedures.